BlackChaosNL/homelab/README.md

 # My OpenTofu homelab infrastructure

-This project uses [OpenTofu](https://opentofu.org/) to manage the infrastructure.
+This project uses [OpenTofu](https://opentofu.org/) to manage the infrastructure on my private server.

 ## Overview